min2ha/ukwa-site/content/target/48974/index.en.md

   "subject": "Political Action and Communication"
 }

-# Tapol: promoting human rights, peace and democracy in Indonesia

 TAPOL works on a number of geographic and thematic issues in support of our mission to promote human rights, peace and democracy in Indonesia.